If you are experiencing a medical

-The cost of treatment in an emergency department is usually considerably more than the same care from a physician’s office or convenient care facility.
-For this reason, most insurance companies will not cover a visit to the emergency room unless it is declared a true emergency, as defined by the insurance policy.
+Additionally, the cost of treatment in an emergency department is usually considerably more than the same care from a PCP or a convenient care facility.
+For this reason, most insurance companies will not cover a visit to the ER unless it is declared a true emergency (as defined by the insurance policy).
 Become familiar with what your policy says about emergency room services before a crisis situation arises.